tdwg/vocab/README.md

 [Response to reviewers from Task Group](expert-review-materials/response.md)

 [List of major changes made by Task Group](expert-review-materials/change-log.md)

+## Draft Specifications for submission for appointment of review manager 2016-08-02

+[This release](https://github.com/tdwg/vocab/releases/tag/2016-08-02-review-submission) contains the versions of the Standards Documentation Specification and Vocabulary Maintenance Specifications as submitted to the TDWG Executive Committee upon request for the appointment of a review manager.
+The request was approved and Dag Endresen was appointed review manager.
+These versions were the ones reviewed by the expert reviewers solicited by the review manager.

 ## Participating in the Task Group